Samsung, LG turn to quantum dots as OLED still too pricey

 The resulting lower prices could help the technology catch on far quicker.
 One industry analyst estimated a 55-inch quantum dot TV could be priced 30 to 35 percent more than a current LCD TV, while an OLED TV could be 5 times more expensive.
 LG recently launched a 65-inch ultra-high definition OLED TV for 12 million won ($11,350) in its home market of South Korea.

-The only real challenge is securing enough quantum dot material from the small pool of suppliers, including Quantum Materials Corp (QTMM.PK) and Nanoco Group PLC (NANON.L).
+The only real challenge is securing enough quantum dot material from the small pool of suppliers, including Quantum Materials Corp and Nanoco Group PLC.

 On Wednesday, LG, the world's No.2 TV maker after domestic rival Samsung, said it plans to make quantum dot TVs in addition to OLED TVs.
 Analysts regarded that a tacit acknowledgement that OLED needs more time for prices to come down before becoming the new standard.